 | GPAI models placed before 2 Aug 2025 must comply | 2 August 2027 | Applies later |

-| Article 6(1) high-risk product classification rule applies | 2 August 2027 | Applies later (subject to Digital Omnibus) |
+| Article 6(1) high-risk product classification rule applies | 2 August 2027 | Applies later |

-The Digital Omnibus: the live variable
+The Digital Omnibus: how the uncertainty resolved

 |---|---|---|

-| Annex I product high-risk obligations | 2 August 2027 | Postponed to 2 August 2028 (reported) |
+| Annex I product high-risk obligations | Originally 2 August 2027 | Deferred to 2 August 2028 by Regulation (EU) 2026/1744 |

 United States: a moving state patchwork